SDP-09/cloud9-website/content/pages/how-it-works.md

 2. Selection page: On the function selection page, we have a check-in button and a check-out button.
 Clicking on them will direct the user to the corresponding functionality.
 3. Check-in page: On the check in page, the app will request the access to camera of the current device if being used for the first time.
 Once access is guaranteed, it will display the view from camera on the top half part of this page.
 The user need to put QR code inside this area.
 For the bottom half page, there are buttons with text on it showing the time duration that the user wishes to use the table.
    Once the QR code is successfully scanned and the time duration is selected.
-The App first checks if the status of table is free(availble), if yes, it will connect to the database and update the state field with occupied, time field with the expiration time; otherwise, the check-in for this table will be rejected This finishes the check-in procedure.
+The App first checks if the status of table is free (available), if yes, it will connect to the database and update the state field with occupied, time field with the expiration time; otherwise, the check-in for this table will be rejected This finishes the check-in procedure.

 4. Check-out page: On the check out page, the app will display the view from camera on the top half part of this page.
 The user need to put QR code inside this area.
    Once the QR code is successfully scanned.
 The App will connect to the database and update the state field with dirty, time field with Null.
 This finishes the check-out procedure.